 This isn't true.
 An apprenticeship is about developing skills, not hiring them.
 As a would-be apprentice, what you need to offer is enthusiasm for your role.
 Here are some things worth considering before you apply:

 - Are you willing and eager to learn?

 - Are you willing to listen and take instruction?

 - Do you like what’s on offer enough to make sure you complete it?

 Apprenticeship employers are looking for commitment over experience – so think about where you would like to be in five years time and, if the apprenticeship will help you get there, go for it!

 3. Apprenticeships aren't for academic students

-Remember that an apprenticeship combines a full-time job with learning and training, so by the end of it you’ll have a new qualification.
+And remember that an apprenticeship combines a full-time job with learning and training, so by the end of it you’ll have a new qualification.